Sammyknee/pneumonia_image_classification/README.md

 ## Next Steps

-**Transfer Learning.** Transfer learning is [ ].
+**Transfer Learning.** Transfer learning involves using parts of pretrained networks that were previously trained on large datasets in your own model to achieve better results.
 With additional time and resources, we would like to explore using transfer learning on these datasets to see if we could obtain better results.

 **Using a balance dataset.** As we previously mentioned, there was an imbalance in classes in our train and test set.
 Next time, we would create our own split of train, test and validation data from the original dataset with a balanced number of pneumonia and non-pneumonia samples, to see if that would improve our results.

 **Train each model for longer.** Due to time constraints, we were not able to train all of our models on 100+ epochs.
 We likely could have reached convergence on some of our models if we were able to train for longer.

+***

+## For More Information

+Please review the detailed analysis in this [Jupyter Notebook](../Pneumonia_Classification_Notebook.ipynb) and this [presentation](../pneumonia_classification_presentation.pdf).

+For any additional questions, please contact Samantha Knee at samanthaknee24@gmail.com

+## Repository Structure
+***
+├── README.md                                          <- The top-level README for reviewers of this project ├── Pneumonia_Classification_Notebook.ipynb            <- Narrative documentation of data cleaning and modeling in Jupyter notebook
+├── pneumonia_classification_presentation.pdf          <- PDF version of project presentation
+├── data                                               <- Both sourced externally and generated from code └── images                                             <- Both sourced externally and generated from code